systalex/camunda-test/README.md

 	* End the process

-4. Create proces referenced by Call Activity
+4. Create process referenced by Call Activity
     *	Add an additional business process model notation process for the Call Activity above
     *	Name the process file process-completed-activity-status
     *	Ensure the process is configured to start when invoked by the call activity created in process-activity-status-evaluation...